alokprasad/doca-samples/README.md

-# NVIDIA DOCA Sample Applications
+# NVIDIA DOCA Reference Applications & Samples
-![DOCA software Stack](doca-software.jpg "DOCA Software Stack") DOCA applications are an educational resource provided as a guide on how to program on the NVIDIA BlueField networking platform using DOCA API.
+![DOCA software Stack](doca-software.jpg "DOCA Software Stack") DOCA reference applications and samples are an educational resource provided as a guide on how to program on the NVIDIA BlueField networking platform using DOCA API.

 For instructions regarding the development environment and installation, refer to the [NVIDIA DOCA Developer Guide](https://docs.nvidia.com/doca/sdk/NVIDIA+DOCA+Developer+Guide) and the [NVIDIA DOCA Installation Guide for Linux](https://docs.nvidia.com/doca/sdk/NVIDIA+DOCA+Installation+Guide+for+Linux) respectively.